 The Denver omelet is a classic diner order, especially with a side of hash browns or toast.
 Piled high with ham, onion, bell pepper, and cheese, it's a meal in and of itself.
 And while there is nothing wrong with diner food, it's also an easy breakfast dish to make at home and customize according to your own taste.

 Like your breakfasts spicy?
 Add some diced jalapeño.
 Only have bacon, or dare I say it, Spam on hand?
 Dice it up and swap it out for the ham.
 And while cheddar is the traditional choice, any melty cheese will do.

 This recipe makes one big omelet that will easily feed two people.
-But, feel free to double it and make two big omelets for a crowd of four to six.
+But feel free to double it and make two big omelets for a crowd of four to six.
 Likewise, feel free to halve it for a party of one—just use a smaller pan.
-Serve with hot sauce or salsa and enjoy!
+Serve with a salad and bread for a complete meal.

 Gather the ingredients.

-Heat the oil in a large nonstick skillet (around 12") over medium-high heat.
+Heat the oil in a large nonstick skillet (around 12 inches) over medium-high heat.
 Add the onion, bell pepper, and ham.
 Sauté for about 2 minutes, or until lightly browned and the veggies are tender, but still a little crisp.
 Season with salt and pepper.

 Remove the veggies and ham to a plate.
 Carefully wipe out the skillet with a dry paper towel.

 Turn down the heat to medium-low and add the butter.
 Once melted, tilt the pan to coat with the butter.
 Add the eggs.